tsuyoshiiwataRR/NEWS_LLM_UT_RR/data/free-news-datasets-master/readme.txt

-Copy the repository of Webz.io here (https://github.com/Webhose/free-news-datasets)
+Copy the repository of Webz.io(https://github.com/Webhose/free-news-datasets), which includes free news dataset from Webz.io, here